 What To Build First With Kimi

-Three starter projects:
+Three starter projects worth running.

 Project 1 — Daily content workflow